 Abereiddy Bay (pronounced 'Abber-ay-thee') and the Blue Lagoon are situated on Pembrokeshire's rocky north-west coast.
 The car park overlooks the beach, and fills up quickly in summer.
 Access to the shore is a walk of a few yards across the pebbles.
-The beach itself is shingle and dark sand flanked by cliffs of slate and shale.
+The beach itself is shingle and dark sand flanked by cliffs of limestone and shale.
 Fossils can be found in the rocks - the most common being the 'tuning-fork' graptolite, but as this is an SSSI, extracting fossils from the cliffs or bedrock is not permitted.

-On the north side are the ruins of quarrymen's cottages known as The Street, and a toilet block is set a little further back from the beach.
+On the north side are the ruins of quarrymen's cottages known as The Street, and (seasonal) toilets are set a little further back from the beach.
 Refreshments are usually available from catering vans in the car park.
 Dogs are allowed at all times.

 Just north of the beach a good wide path leads to a flooded slate quarry known as the Blue Lagoon - a popular spot for jumping from heights of about 4 and 8 metres into the water.
 Signs warn that the water is cold and 100 feet deep.
 It's good spectator sport if you've had enough of the beach.